Graduate Research Opportunities

 I am always looking for outstanding graduate students with interests and expertise in environmental governance most generally.
 More narrowly, I can support MA and PhD students focused on any of: novel governance in Canada's mining sector; Indigenous communities, energy transitions, and carbon management; and agri-environmental stewardship, including carbon management, in highly productive landscapes.

 I am always excited to speak with enthusiastic scholars looking to pursue potential graduate (MSc) or senior undergraduate research opportunities.
 In particular, individuals driven by curiosity and a keen sense for understanding the processes that shape the world around us through a geoscience lens.
-Individuals interested in how fluvial geomorphology and ecohydrology intersect within the context of disturbed systems (e.g., land use land change, climate variability, pre & post disasters or extreme events) are encouraged to get in touch via email if you have any questions or would like to discuss the topics listed on the SPRG webpage.
+Our work looks at how fluvial geomorphology and ecohydrology intersect within the context of disturbed systems (e.g., land use land change, climate variability, pre & post disasters or extreme events).
+Opportunities for Fall 2024 include sediment budget based on sediment cores, ice and winter conditions and their impact on channel morphodynamics, and tool development to track fluvial geomorphic changes in restored channels.
+Successful applicants will receive funding following our department’s graduate financial support policy.
+Funds for fieldwork, conference attendance and other opportunities for professional development are also available and will be allocated based on the research projects.
+Students with strong backgrounds & interest in Physical Geography, Physical and Environmental Sciences are encouraged to contact me to discuss available projects and funding.

 Forest Ecology, Climate Change, Wildfire